brajwa/spatial-neuro/modelGanglionicNetwork/Manual/Manual.md

 # Introduction

-We construct a generative network model to describe the architecture of the enteric nervous system (ENS) in the colon that works on the data from images of human and mouse tissue samples obtained through confocal microscopy.
+We construct a generative model employing spatial point pattern analysis and graph theoratic approaches to describe the architecture of the enteric nervous system (ENS) in the colon that works on the data from images of human and mouse tissue samples obtained through confocal microscopy.

 # Data